guzoff/logtool/README.md

 All you need to do after implementing one or more of them is to edit corresponding lines in files _LogReadTask.java_ and _ReadAndGroupTask.java_ (or just create your own version of Task and wrap it into the Service object in _MainApp.java_ file).

-At least I think all should work like that =)